Austin Riley Player Props: Braves vs. Guardians

 Guardians Pitching Rankings

-- The Guardians' 3.81 team ERA ranks sixth across all league pitching staffs.
+- The Guardians have the sixth-ranked team ERA across all MLB pitching staffs (3.81).

-- Guardians pitchers combine to surrender 81 home runs (one per game), the second-fewest in baseball.
+- The Guardians give up the fourth-fewest home runs in baseball (84 total, one per game).

-- Williams (0-0) makes the start for the Guardians, his third of the season.

-- The righty last pitched on Wednesday against the Kansas City Royals, when he threw seven scoreless innings while giving up one hit.
+- In his most recent outing on Thursday against the Kansas City Royals, the righty threw six scoreless innings while surrendering two hits.

 © 2023 Data Skrive.
 All rights reserved.